ministryofjustice/moj-frontend/docs/components/search/_overview.md

 Do not use this component:

-- if users do not know what search term to add
+- if users will not know what search term to add
 - if content already has a clear hierarchy, for example a side navigation or table of contents
 - to replace good information architecture
 - for users to search the contents of a linear service